maelstrom-software/maelstrom/website/content/blog/0.12.0/index.md

 weight = 1000
 +++

 We're excited to announce Maelstrom 0.12.0.
-In this release, we added improvements to configuration for all test runners, job scheduling, and UI.
+In this release, we made a lot of usability improvements to the Maelstrom test runners.

 <!-- more -->